Removing the CAM

 Since 2003, SCRAM Systems has provided electronic monitoring solutions, beginning with SCRAM Continuous Alcohol Monitoring.
 Ten years later, the company expanded its product line with SCRAM Remote Breath, SCRAM House Arrest, and SCRAM GPS.

-The company monitors more than 37,000 individuals each day while working with courts, service providers, and law enforcement agencies throughout the United States, including the Pinellas County Sheriff’s Office.
+The company monitors more than 37,000 individuals daily while working with courts, service providers, and law enforcement agencies throughout the United States, including the Pinellas County Sheriff’s Office.

 The program manager also reviews the court-testimony request process and helps prepare Non-Compliance Reports and court reports for confirmed events resulting in formal court hearings.